Programming

 In Terminal Settings, I set the Window profile tab settings to show the command key, working directory path, and active process name in the window headeer.
 I set scrollback to "limit to available memory."

-In the Finder, I set View Options to open in list view, and make that the default.
+In Finder, I set View Options to open in list view, and make that the default.
 In Finder Settings, I customize the sidebar and show all filename extensions.

 Go and Rust